ITfoxtec/FoxIDs/docs/app-reg-howto-saml-amazon-iam-identity-center.md

 5. Click **Change identity source**
 6. In the **Identity source** section, select the **AWS access portal URL** link to test the sign-in flow (you may need to create a user in FoxIDs first)

-> Amazon IAM Identity Center does not support logout.
+> Amazon IAM Identity Center does not support single sign-out.